ekspla/xoss_sync/README.md

 +               connection = await device.connect(timeout_ms=60_000, scan_duration_ms=5_000, min_conn_interval_us=11_500, max_conn_interval_us=11_500)
 ```

-Update(MAR2025): the default connection interval has been changed to 7_500 micro sec.
+Update(MAR 2025): the default connection interval has been changed to 7_500 micro sec.
 If you have installed aioble prior to
 [the commit 68e3e07](https://github.com/micropython/micropython-lib/commit/68e3e07bc7ab63931cead3854b2a114e9a084248),
 modify the code appropriately.

 ~~The look-up-table (256 elements) with Viper implementation of CRC16/ARC used in this version may be overkill.~~
-For those working together with web client/server in memory constrained systems, I would suggest using ~~either~~
+For those working together with web client/server in memory constrained systems, I would suggest using CRC16 of ~~either~~
 the ordinary one (as shown in the CPython version) ~~or~~
 ~~[LUT with index-width of four bits \(16 elements\)](https://github.com/ekspla/xoss_sync/blob/main/reference/crc16_arc_table.py)~~.